Residential Tenancy (Jersey)

 just to do so.

-residential tenancy agreement may apply to the Court for an order for the
+(1) A landlord may apply to the Court for an order to evict

 (b) the